Insignify: Background and promotion

-After releasing the EP Canvas of Silence and touring in order to promote it, the band started to look for a label via which they could release the album.
+After releasing the EP Canvas of Silence and touring to promote it, the band started to look for a label via which they could release the album.

 In May 2017, the band released their first music video for "Merchant of Dreams".
 Also in 2017, the band mentioned a future debut album by the name of The Anthropic Conceit and which was expected to be funded by a campaign on Fuel a Dream and then succeeded by a tour.
 By 2018, however, the album was being promoted with the new and final title of Insignify.

 On 1 October 2018, they released the video of "Suicide Note", a song inspired by a verse by Agha Shahid Ali ("I could not simplify myself.") and expressing "a desperate need to be understood while contemplating suicide, an irony because perhaps that need signifies that all hope isn't lost yet."

 On November 6, the eve of the album's release, the band made it wholly available for listening on YouTube.

 On December 5, the band released a lyric video for "Within", a track based on Hermann Hesse's Siddhartha.
 It features additional vocals from singer and podcast host Vidyaa Prakash and is considered a shifting point in the album, returning to the brighter sound of the album's first couple of songs, since it marks the point in the plot in which the protagonist has found "some semblance of inner peace".